39th Annual Territory Days

 Hello Interested Vendors / Sponsors

+Applications for 2015 will be posted in early January 2015.
 Applications will be accepted from January through March 15th each year.
 To inquire about sponsorship please contact us anytime.

 Thank you for your interest.

 If you need additional information or need to contact the Event Committee / Coordinator, send an eMail request.
 Please include your contact information and the nature of your request or you can call Pro Promotions with any questions you may have at (719) 487-8005.

 Welcome to the 2014 Territory Days celebration, hosted by Old Colorado City Associates, Ltd (OCCA), the merchant association for the West Side.
 Here’s a bit of our history.